 The Challenge for New Brands in This Age of Social Media Noise

 Every new brand believes that their line of products or services is uniquely superior to what exists out there in the marketplace.
 They are passionate about all the blood, sweat and tears that have been poured into taking a mere idea and transforming it into something real, something primed for being embraced by the public.
-And more times than not, these brands have every right to feel a sense of pride and confidence about their business.
+And more times than not, these brands have every right to feel a sense of pride and confidence in their business.
 They DO have something special to offer.
-Unfortunately, just having a great product or service offering is not enough to garner attention in a marketplace crowded with countless others marketing exactly the same message.
+Unfortunately, just having a great product or service offering is not enough to garner attention in a marketplace crowded with social media noise and countless companies marketing exactly the same message.

 What are Brand Stories and Where Can I Find Them?

 Brand Storytelling has been around for decades in traditional advertising.
 Many of the television commercials we cherish from our childhood were the result of great brand storytelling.
 I was always a sucker for AT&T’s “Reach Out and Touch Someone” commercials from the ‘80s which showcased the sentimental essence of the brand: connecting family, friends and loved ones.

 The times have surely changed since those days, but the art of telling brand stories has not.
 The only thing that has changed over the years is the growth of social media platforms from which brands can use to tell their stories.
 The explosion of social media for business has opened up exciting new opportunities for brands to create and share online content with their greatest brand advocates and raise awareness with prospective new customers.
 Never have the lines of communication been so open between brands and their consumers.
 With a clear social media strategy, a company has the opportunity to shape perceptions surrounding their brand identity, especially when it comes to the sharing of the attitudes and beliefs that support the culture of the brand.